StarLederer/vite-plugin-fs/README.md

 Interact with fs by fetching requests from a local API.

-> This plugin is in early acces.
-Do not publish anything with this plugin in it, especially in SSR mode!
-SSR mode has not been tested!!!
+> **New:** SSR and production builds have been somewhat tested.
+No signs of this plugin were found.
+This plugin is now somewhat safe to deploy.

 ## What's already working